-The nominees, all of whom are currently serving as trustees of the Company except Leslie D. Hale, who will serve as the Company's new President and Chief Executive Officer effective August 2018, have been recommended by our Board of Trustees for election or re-election to serve as trustees for one-year terms until the 2019 annual meeting of shareholders and until their successors are duly elected and qualified.
-Each nominee has consented to be named in this proxy statement and agreed to serve as a trustee if elected by shareholders.
-Based on its review of the relationships between the trustee nominees and the Company, the Board of Trustees has affirmatively determined that the following trustees are "independent" trustees under the rules of the NYSE and under applicable rules of the Securities and Exchange Commission (the "SEC"): Evan Bayh, Arthur R. Collins, Nathaniel A. Davis, Patricia L. Gibson, Robert M. La Forgia, Robert J. McCarthy and Glenda G. McNeal.
+The nominees, all of whom are currently serving as trustees of the Company except Leslie D. Hale, who will serve as the Company's new President and Chief Executive Officer effective August 2018, have been recommended by our Board of Trustees for election or re-election to serve as trustees for oneyear terms until the 2019 annual meeting of shareholders and until their successors are duly elected and qualified.
+Based on its review of the relationships between the trustee nominees and the Company, the Board of Trustees has affirmatively determined that the following trustees are "independent" trustees under the rules of the NYSE and under applicable rules of the Securities and Exchange Commission (the "SEC"): Evan Bayh, Arthur Collins, Nathaniel A. Davis, Patricia L. Gibson, Robert M. La Forgia, Robert J. McCarthy and Glenda G. McNeal.